-Video analytics can also be used in hospitals to monitor the medical staff, ensuring all rules and procedures are properly followed.
-For example ensuring all doctors scrub in properly before surgery and patients are visited at the proper intervals.
+Video analytics can also be used in hospitals to monitor the medical staff, ensuring that all rules and procedures are properly followed.
+For example, video analytics can ensure that doctors "scrub in" properly before surgery, and that patients are visited at the proper intervals.

-What are the primary embedded vision products used in medical?
+What are the primary vision products used in medical systems?

-Who are the main suppliers of embedded vision products in medical?
+Who are the main suppliers of vision products in medical?

-The medical vertical is in the very early stages of embedding computer vision in their medical imaging products.
-Of all of the applications for embedded vision technology, IMS Research believes that medical is the least developed.
-Although the number of companies developing embedded vision technologies specifically targeted at medical applications is very small at the moment, it is expected that all of the major players in the medical imaging space such as GE, Phillips, Toshiba & Siemens among others will eventually begin to offer products with this enhanced functionality.
+The medical vertical market is in the early stages of embedding computer vision in its medical imaging products.
+Of all of the current applications for practical computer vision technology, IHS believes that the medical segment is the least developed.
+Although the number of companies developing vision technologies specifically targeted at medical applications is small at the moment, IHS expects that all of the major players in the medical imaging space (GE, Phillips, Toshiba and Siemens, among others) will eventually offer products with enhanced vision processing functionality.